pileatus/pileatus.github.io/content/sass witches.md

 title: "sass witches"
 tags:
 - online
+- witchcraft
+- discord
 ---

 a [subreddit](https://reddit.com/r/SASSWitches) dedicated to skeptic, agnostic/atheist, and science-seeking #witchcraft.

-i'm also a participant in their #discord server.
+i'm a participant in their #discord server.